 Many times, these companies offer products available through wholesale suppliers and they are simply not aware of the unique design, the energy saving advantages, and the proven performance of System 2000.
 In some cases, energy suppliers are not supportive of technologies that will significantly lower fuel consumption for existing customers.
 The best of these dealers seek out more knowledge about products and energy efficiency, and many have gone on to become our best customers!

-For these reasons, System 2000 dealers are very often the most knowledgeable and customer service oriented dealers, and making a difference in energy consumption is part of their core beliefs and their business model.
+For these reasons, System 2000 dealers are very often the most knowledgeable and customer service friendly dealers, and cutting customer's fuel use is core part of their business model.
 They understand that satisfied customers help to grow their business.
 Energy Kinetics welcomes the opportunity to share product information with all interested heating professionals.
 In addition, technical training is currently offered in many areas of the New England, the Mid-Atlantic States and Alaska.

 All System 2000 dealers provide tune-ups, service and maintenance.
 Because System 2000 uses industry standard components, heating professionals familiar with boilers should also be able to provide tune-ups, maintenance and service.
 System 2000 dealers who actively participate in factory training and have extensive familiarity with System 2000 products are recommended for service.